Map Controls

 Second Iteration

-Because Map Controls widget and Map interactions controlled not only the Map, but also the content widget, I suggested that it could make more sense that the Map Controls widget was on the left, and the content widget on the right to reduce user confusion.
+Because the Map Controls panel and Map interactions controlled not only the Map, but also the content panel, I suggested that it could make more sense to the user if the Map Controls panel was on the left, and the content widget on the right to reduce user confusion.
+(All content widgets on the right are merged into one with a top navigation solution to allow the user to access any content panel: My Assets, Risk Ratings, and Hotspots.)

 Response from Product Manager

-The Product Manager decided that the interaction would be that the Map Controls and content widgets are both placed on the right, so that only one could be accessed at a time.
+The Product Manager decided that the interaction would be that the Map Controls and content widgets are both placed on the right (overlapping each other), so that only one could be accessed at a time.

-Group under from Map perspective.: The Chief Technology Officer wanted the Map Control contents to be reorganized into Points, Overlays, and Map Base Layer.
-Users need to organize this way because when turn one on, other turns off.
+• Reorganize content into Points, Overlays, and Map Base Layer.
+Users need to organize this way because if some content types are turned on, they turn other content types off.

-Search Results: would be a layer on Map itself, so can’t apply filters, but could allow to overlay Map.
-Allow user to turn on or off Search Results in Map Controls.
+• Allow user to turn on or off Search Results in Map Controls.
+This would be a layer on the Map itself, so can’t apply filters, but could allow to overlay Map.
 Likes having a legend in here, but wants to keep simple.
 Can’t see Search Results because Assets is on.

-Clustering is an issue is hiding data.
+• Clustering is an issue in hiding data.
 Solving clustering could solve layer ordering.

-More give user, more they want.
+• The more we give to the user, the more they want.
 Keep simple so easy to load map.

 Feedback from Head of Product:

-What is the interaction of the Map as a menu item on the LH menu vs on the map
+• What is the interaction of the Map as a menu item on the left hand menu vs on the map?

-Hierarchy of the layers: show what is off and what is on -> if RR on Pulse is off. maybe go back to the original mockups where we showed layers vs markers and we can decide what to call them after?
+• Hierarchy of the layers: show what is off and what is on: if Risk Rating is on, then Pulse is off.
+Maybe go back to the original mockups where we showed layers vs markers and we can decide what to call them after?

 Feedback from Chief Product Officer: